mhsdeveloper/psc-full/install/install.md

-### Configure Nginx
+## Configure Nginx

 The main web service is Nginx, which listens to all incoming traffic.
 We configure it to connect to each of the components of the system.

-First, find the file install/server-configs/wpmu.conf.
-Change the line after the comment "EDIT HERE", the line reads:

-	server_name  mydomain.org www.mydomain.org;

-Change each occurance of "mydomain.org" to your actuall domain name.
-Note there is a version with and without the leading "www."
-If you are just using an IP or localhost, don't use the www. version.

 Run our configuration script, which assumes you're using php 8.3-fpm, as in the above.
-If you're using a different version, edit the nginx/sites-available/wpmu.conf to reflect which php (you'll see php8.3 mentioned, change that.
-You can discover which php you're running with: sudo apt list --installed php* )
+You can discover which php you're running with: sudo apt list --installed php*

 	sudo bash /psc/www/html/install/scripts/configure-nginx.sh